Are you pursuing an undergraduate degree? If so, you may be interested in this training to become a trauma researcher.

 - Finally, students (with their mentors) are expected to present research findings in Fall or Spring at a professional conference, i.e. Eastern Psychology Association.
 Some assistance will be provided for travel and stay the conference.

-If you are a Veteran pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
-For more information, contact Ivan Castro at firstname.lastname@example.org, for an application.
+If you are pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
+For more information, contact Ivan Castro at email@example.com, or call 315.443.5899.